 - Strike the blade against the flint, causing sparks to fly.
 These sparks will land on the steel wool and start a fire.

 Of course, you should always be careful when you start a fire.
-Make sure you’re in a place where you won’t be easily found if you’re escaping from a horde of enemies.
-Last but not the least, don’t forget to put out the fire once you’re done with it; otherwise, you’ll have a different (and more serious) problem on your hands.
+Make sure you’re in a place where you won’t be easily found if you escape a horde of enemies.
+Lastly, don’t forget to put out the fire once you’re done with it; otherwise, you’ll have a different (and more serious) problem.

 2. Control Rodents

-Simply stuff some steel wool into any hole you see in your walls or foundation where rodents can enter.
+Stuff some steel wool into any hole in your walls or foundation where rodents can enter.
 At first, they might be tempted to chew on it, but it will only hurt their little mouths.

 The best part?
 Steel wool can bend into any shape and still form a solid barrier.
 This makes it an excellent material for blocking off holes to keep rodents out, preventing them from nesting in your home or shelter.